tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 > Listen: we only deserve what we can maintain and keep safe.
 A community is only as good as how well it takes care of all its members.
 There is no independence.
 There is only subservience or co-dependence.
 And I choose you.
 I choose community.

-Co-dependence and network building has plenty of other benefits{% include tufte-sn.html id="strange" content="I wrote about using a network to build a steady stream of high value leads in my post <a href='https://tomcritchlow.com/2019/03/12/strange-attraction/'>strange attraction</a>." %} but one key benefit of a diverse network is the adjacent-context.
-Some of the most helpful context you bring to your clients as an independent is the context they would otherwise not have access to or overlook.
+Co-dependence and network building has plenty of other benefits{% include tufte-sn.html id="strange" content="I wrote about using a network to build a steady stream of high value leads in my post <a href='https://tomcritchlow.com/2019/03/12/strange-attraction/'>strange attraction</a>." %} but one key benefit of a diverse network is the adjacent-context. **Some of the most helpful context you bring to your clients as an independent is the context they would otherwise not have access to or overlook**.

 Adjacent context is thinking laterally about an industry, organization or problem - looking sideways for unusual or unexpected analogies or insights into expanding contexts that might not be obvious to you or your clients.
 You can only get this from hanging around a blend of interesting people who are also context-aware.